globalis-ms/chargebee-php-sdk/README.md

 - **Chargebee API :** version 2 ([see official API documentation](https://apidocs.chargebee.com/docs/api?prod_cat_ver=2))
 - **Product Catalog:** version 2.0 ([see official API documentation](https://apidocs.chargebee.com/docs/api?prod_cat_ver=2))

 If your Chargebee site is using Product Catalog version 1.0, you can use our [product_catalog_v1 branch](https://github.com/globalis-ms/chargebee-php-sdk/tree/product_catalog_v1).
-It works mostly the same, but be aware that it is neither maintained or documented.
+It works mostly the same, but be aware that it is neither maintained nor documented.

 Installation
 ------------